Edoardo001/Matebook-13-Hackintosh/README.md

 **[Youtube video](https://www.youtube.com/watch?v=bGCNpHCqUcA).**

 **In the next release**
-* Working brightness managment
-* Working brightness key shortcut
-* General optimization(thanks my friend Technotron)
+Better battery drain

 * Maybe, but it's very hard and risky
 Bios mod(by Technotron) to read Broadcom wifi card(It needs a EEPROM Flash bios usb programmer)

 **Changelog**
+* 2019/07/27
+- Fixed brightness shortcut
+- Fixed brithtness selector
+- Fixed panic at boot with "OSI to XOSI" rename
+- Seems fixed audio sommetimes don't work(if happen, you tell me)

 * 2019/07/19
- Fixed boot problems
+ -Fixed boot problems

 * 2019/07/17
- Fixed Touchpad
+ -Fixed Touchpad
- Fixed Sensors
+ -Fixed Sensors
- Fixed Battery detection
+ -Fixed Battery detection
- Polish here and there
+ -Polish here and there

 * 2019/07/15
- Initial release
+ -Initial release

 ## I'm not responsible for damage, termonuclear war or pregnant wife.
 Sorry for my bad english, i've done my best
 This guide is designed for Huawei Matebook 13.